koosvary/Iconic/CONTRIBUTING.md

 ## Coding conventions
 I'm hoping you all adhere to these when writing your code.
 It will increase readability for your reviewers and maintainability later on...
 - No single line *if*, *while*, *for*, etc. structures without curly braces.
 Use curly braces.
-- Each method that does not call a subroutine should perform at most 1 function. (eg. A method to translate numbers to excel headers should not be burried within another function, it should be its own)
+- Each method that does not call a subroutine should perform at most 1 function. (eg. A method to translate numbers to excel headers should not be buried within another function, it should be its own)
 - If your methods are too long, create a private subroutine.